roofing system that minimizes business interruption

 Maximizing tear-off

-When an existing single-ply (TPO, EDPM, PVC), Metal, or Built-up roof exists, and a new single-ply, metal, etc. roof is proposed, it usually requires a 100% tear-off.
+When an existing single-ply (TPO, EDPM, PVC), Metal, or Built-up roof exists, and a new single-ply, metal, etc. roof is proposed, it may require a 100% tear-off.

 100% tear-off not only costs more than restoring a roof, but it takes more time to install, which increases the likelihood of interruption to your business.